hivemindhq/portfolios/README.md

 **Hosting Solutions**:

 - **Vercel** is easy, free, and flexible.
-- **Hop** is cheap, has a generous free tier, and provides great scalable infrastructure
+- **Hop** is cheap, has a generous free tier, and provides great scalable infrastructure.
-- **Railway** is kind of a mix between Vercel and Hop.
+- **Railway** is cheap, scalable, and has a great community.

 **Database Solutions**: